AmethystDev2713/Lets-Make-A-CPU/README.md

 This is a 2-step counter which will reset itself on the second pulse, so you don’t have to worry about creating circuitry to handle resetting it.
 For a three-step instruction, you would make a circuit using 2 D-Latches and an AND gate.

-In Logigator, you will need to use half adders, which are a circuit which can add 2, 1-Bit binary numbers, to make a counter.
+To make a 3-step counter, you will need to use half adders, which are a circuit which can add 2, 1-Bit binary numbers, to make a counter.
 Take a look below to see how.

 ![3-Step Counter Using Half Adders](Images/3-Step%20Counter%20With%20Half%20Adders.gif "3-Step Counter Using Half Adders")

-This is a 3 step counter, and requires a 4th pulse to reset the counter, just so you know.
+This design requires a 4th pulse to reset the counter, just so you know.

 If you ever make a high speed CPU, you might notice a problem of how fast the counter can switch between outputting different binary numbers, since there is a slight delay when switching between numbers, meaning it takes time for each bit to turn on and off, a counter could end up displaying a completely off-track binary number before displaying the correct one, so be careful when making counter.
 From my observations, this shouldn’t be an issue unless you are making a counter with more than 4 steps.
 Rest assured that it is possible to create a set of logic gates that will fix this time delay issue.
 These kinds of counters are called synchronous counters.